adamcbrewer/generator-launchpad/README.md

 $ cd ~/project/dir
 $ yo launchpad
 ```
-Be sure you have the latest version of `generator-launchpad`:
+Lastly, be sure you have the latest version of `generator-launchpad`:
 ```
 $ npm update -g generator-launchpad
 ```